 - The neck has a distinct double dewlap

 - There is more bone in the forelegs than the PMD

-- The body is defined as rectangular, or longer than square
+- The body length is defined as rectangular

 - The hocks must be vertical whereas the back feet on the PMD may turn out just a little